StuvaScript/project-starter/README.md

 ```

 2. Choose the following:
-- Hello
+- How would you like to use ESLint?
   - To check syntax, find problems, and enforce code style
+- What type of modules does your project use?
   - CommonJS
+- Which framework does your project use?
   - None of these
+- Does your project use TypeScript?
   - No
+- Where does your code run?
   - Browser
+- How would you like to define a style for your project?
   - Use a popular style guide
+- Which style guide do you want to follow?
   - Airbnb
+- What format do you want your config file to be in?
   - JSON
+- Not sure
   - Yes
+- Not sure
   - npm

 <br>